The Federal Home Loan Bank of

 How the EBP Works

 Chartered member institutions work through a two-step process to access EBP funding: first, members apply to participate in the upcoming round.
-Then, upon receiving approval to participate, members must submit enrollment requests for funding on behalf of income-eligible home buyers.
+Then, upon receiving approval to participate, members are required to attend the Bank's free online training programs prior to submitting enrollment and disbursement requests on behalf of income-eligible homebuyers.
 See the EBP

 Mortgage loans originated with EBP grants may be sold